 Net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities by \$25,089,565 at the close of the most recent fiscal year compared to net position of \$23,478,652 as of June 30, 2018.
-The \$1,610,913 increase in net position is due primarily to the District's continued focus on minimizing increases to its expenses combined with growing revenues from the collection, treatment and disposal of effluent (operating activities).
-Additionally, during the fiscal year ended June 30, 2019, intergovernmental revenue associated with the Blackwell Tract and East Robles Ave.
-Sewer Replacement capital improvements increased substantially, while being partially offset by capital contributions to other governments.
+In the case of the District, assets and deferred outflows of resources exceeded liabilities by \$26,386,881 at the close of the most recent fiscal year compared to net position of \$25,089,565 as of June 30, 2019.
+The \$1,297,316 increase in net position is due primarily to the District's continued focus on minimizing increases to its expenses combined with growing revenues from the collection, treatment and disposal of effluent (operating activities).

-A portion of the District's net position (74.1% as of June 30, 2019 compared to 66.6% as of June 30, 2018) reflects its investment in capital assets (e.g., construction in progress and infrastructure), less any related debt used to acquire those assets that is still outstanding.
+A portion of the District's net position (69.2% as of June 30, 2020 compared to 74.1% as of June 30, 2019) reflects its investment in capital assets (e.g., construction in progress and infrastructure), less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.